Bihar Elections 2020: Tejashwi Yadav promises 10 lakh jobs in first Cabinet decision as Bihar CM

 He took a jibe at the chief minister for his remark that Bihar lacked industrialisation because it is landlocked, and reaffirmed his commitment of sanctioning 10 lakh government jobs in his first cabinet meeting if the grand alliance comes to power.

-"Those who didn''t give you jobs, education, health facilities and industries in 15 years will not do so in the next five years as well," he said.
+"Those who didn't give you jobs, education, health facilities and industries in 15 years will not do so in the next five years as well," he said.

 In his address, delivered mostly in Bhojpuri in a tone that appeared a loose copy of his fathers famous style of speech-making, Tejashwi also targeted Prime Minister Narendra Modi, who is in Bihar to address his first rallies in the polls.